Mayor's Office

 Instructions for accepting proclamations and recognition at a City Council meeting:

 1. Proclamations and recognitions are presented at the beginning of the meeting.
-It is advised that you arrive a few minutes before the start time of the meeting.
+It is advised that you arrive a few minutes before the start time.

-2. If you or anyone in your party has mobility issues, please let the Mayor’s Office know beforehand so we can have staff deliver the proclamation or recognition to you during the meeting.
+2. If you or anyone in your party has mobility issues, please inform the Mayor's Office beforehand so we can have staff deliver the proclamation or recognition to you during the meeting.
 A hand-held microphone can be made available.

 3. The Mayor will begin by reading all or a portion of the proclamation/recognition.
-At that time, you may come forward and accept the proclamation, then say a few words.
+You may accept the proclamation and then say a few words at that time.
 You may bring others with you.

-4. Please identify yourself and anyone else with you by name and your organization and title.
+4. Please identify yourself and anyone else with you by name, your organization, and your title.
 You may make brief comments (about 3-5 minutes).

 5. After accepting the proclamation or recognition, you may be seated or feel free to leave the meeting.

-If a formal presentation at a City Council meeting is not available, the proclamation will be mailed to the requester.
-However, a representative is welcome to attend any City Council or Committee Meeting to make comments about a proclamation.
+If a formal City Council meeting presentation is unavailable, the proclamation will be mailed to the requester.
+However, a representative can attend any City Council or Committee Meeting to comment on a proclamation.

-If you have any questions, please contact City Clerk Michele Brown at 573-774-6171 or cityclerk@waynesvillemo.com.
+If you have any questions, please get in touch with City Clerk Michele Brown at 573-774-6171 or cityclerk@waynesvillemo.com.

 Special Presentations

-Requests to make City Council presentations should be submitted at least four weeks prior to the preferred Council Meeting date.
-City Staff and the Mayor will review these requests and City Staff will notify the applicant if time is available on the requested meeting date.
+Requests to make City Council presentations should be submitted at least four weeks before the preferred Council Meeting date.
+City staff and the mayor will review these requests and notify the applicant if time is available for the requested meeting date.
 If such time is not available, the applicant is welcome to speak during any regularly scheduled Citizen Comments portion of regular City Council Meetings to provide a brief report to the Council.

 Contact Info